 - The business strategy.

-Traditionally, people have been, and always will be the key focus of culture.
+Traditionally, people have been, and always will be a key focus of culture.

-We tend to take a Kurt Lewin Field Theory perspective that behavior is influenced by both the person and the environment.
+We tend to take a Kurt Lewin’s Field Theory perspective that behavior and performance is influenced by both the person and the environment.

 B = f(p,e), meaning that behavior (B)